oneeve8/kobble-data/content/problems.md

 ***

 ### Content disappearing 27/11
 I had a bunch of links for Librivox books saved in my Great Books channel that are now missing.
 I have no idea why they are gone.
+I did not delete them or do anything with them.
+They were c

 ### Folder problems 26/11
 Created a folder and tried to move items into it.